 The 4X-DAT™ could easily sell for $20,000 or more just for the basic setup alone, and would be well worth every penny.
 Instead, however, I personally invite you to check out this amazing piece of technology for FREE - with free access to our live strategies that are trading in real-time, so you can see for yourself the true effectiveness, simplicity of use, and consistent profits, which The 4X-DAT™ can and does produce.

-Only then, after you are 100% confident that The 4X-DAT™ can generate consistent profits for you (as it is already doing for many others) - should you begin to trade a live account.
+Only then, after you are 100% confident that The 4X-DAT™ can enhance your trading experience - should you begin to trade a live account.
 We have traders all around the world using The 4X-DAT™ to generate monthly returns of 5%, 10%, 20% and even more, by simply letting The 4X-DAT™ do its "4X-Magic".